awsdocs/amazon-ecs-developer-guide/doc_source/service-load-balancing.md

 We recommend that you use Application Load Balancers for your Amazon ECS services so that you can take advantage of these latest features, unless your service requires a feature that is only available with Network Load Balancers or Classic Load Balancers\.
 For more information about Elastic Load Balancing and the differences between the load balancer types, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

+With your load balancer, you pay only for what you use\.
+For more information, see [Elastic Load Balancing pricing](https://aws.amazon.com/elasticloadbalancing/pricing/)\.

 **Topics**
 + [Service load balancing considerations](#load-balancing-considerations)
 + [Load balancer types](load-balancer-types.md)